Conforms to AS/NZS 2728:2013 Product type 4 (Table 1.1).

 Suitable for ISO 9223 Atmosphere Classifications C1-C3

-A high durability product with improved cut edge performance designed to give excellent colour retention and high formability at moderate cost.
+A high durability product with improved cut edge performance designed to give excellent colour retention and high formability at a moderate cost.

 Hot dipped Aluminium/Zinc/alloy coated steel coil ZA150 coat weight.
 Manufactured to AS 1397:2011.
 Steel grade either G550 or G300.